AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/data-store-modules.md

 >[!NOTE]
 >
->The module throws an error when you try to add the record which is already in the data store under the same name and the Overwrite an existing record option is disabled.
+>The module throws an error when you try to add the record which is already in the data store under the same name and the [!UICONTROL Overwrite an existing record] option is disabled.

 When you are configuring this module, the following fields display.